mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

              account_manager.get_score(username='joe123'))
 ```

 For strict adherents to the [principle of DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself"), the above code is horrifying.
-I'm blatantly repeating myself.
-Worse, I'm arguing that my DRY-violating tests are **better** than tests that are free of repeated code.
+I'm blatantly repeating myself; I copied six lines from the previous test verbatim.
+Worse, I'm arguing that my DRY-violating tests are *better* than tests that are free of repeated code.
 How can this be?

-If you can achieve clear tests without repeating code, that's ideal, but remember that nonredundant code is the means, not the ends.
+If you can achieve clear tests without duplicating code, that's ideal, but remember that nonredundant code is the means, not the ends.
 The end goal is clear, simple tests.

-Before blindly applying DRY to your tests, think about what will make the next developer understand the problem quickly when a test fails.
+Before blindly applying DRY to your tests, think about what will make the problem obvious when a test fails.
+Refactoring may reduce duplication, but it also increases complexity and potentially obscures information when things break.

-**Accept a degree of redundant code if it keeps tests simple and obvious.**
+**Accept a degree of code redundancy if it preserves the test's simpilicty.**
 {: .notice--info}

 # Think twice before adding helper methods